2003 Sacagawea Dollar Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 2003 Sacagawea Dollar

 By 2003, the U.S. Mint had officially ceased producing Sacagawea Dollars for general circulation, creating a fundamental shift that transformed these golden coins from failed currency into legitimate collector pieces.
-This transitional year saw production limited to just 3,080,000 specimens at Philadelphia and Denver facilities each, making them significantly scarcer than earlier high-mintage years.
+This pivotal year saw production limited to just 3,080,000 specimens at Philadelphia and Denver facilities each — dramatically scarcer than the hundreds of millions struck in 2000 and 2001.

 The value spectrum spans dramatically across condition grades.
-Common circulated pieces remain at $1.00, while premium uncirculated examples reach $10.38, and specially struck proofs command approximately $8.17.
+Common circulated pieces remain worth only $1.00 face value, while premium uncirculated examples reach $10 or more, and specially struck Deep Cameo (DCAM) proofs from San Francisco command modest yet meaningful premiums.

-Whether you’re a seasoned numismatist or curious beginner, understanding the 2003 Sacagawea Dollar value requires knowledge of mintages, grading standards, and market dynamics.
+Whether you’re a seasoned numismatist (a person who studies and collects coins) or a curious beginner, understanding the 2003 Sacagawea Dollar value requires knowledge of mintages, grading standards, and the coin’s unique market dynamics as a Not Intended For Circulation (NIFC) issue.

 2003 Sacagawea Dollar Value By Variety